10 Reasons Why I’m Completely Unimpressed with Your Bad Resume

 9. You don’t list your technology skills

 Welcome to the technology age.
 For almost any professional job you need to know the basics of Microsoft Office.
 But I don’t want to assume you have these skills and then find out you don’t.
 Let me know right on your resume what software and hardware you know and how well you know them.
 Do you know industry specific software?
 Do you work with social media or Constant Contact?
 Do you use QuickBooks?
 If so, what version and how well?
 PowerPoint, Prezi, Pinterest or PHP Programming?
-Tell me!
-Otherwise this piece of paper will be recycled.
+Tell me.

 10. Your resume doesn’t show you have the skills for the job for which you applied

 Any decent job description states the skills needed for the position.
 For me to consider you for this job, you need to have some of those same words in your resume.
-I had an event planner position open recently and I got several resumes that didn’t use the words “Event” or “Planner” anywhere.
+I had an event planner position open recently and I got several resumes that didn’t include the word “Event” nor “Planner” anywhere.
 Now, why would I consider that person?
 In fact, like 10 til 2, many companies use parsing software that searches for key words (not unlike a Google search).
 If you’re in the database and want to be considered for Event Planning jobs you better have those words listed or I won’t even see your resume.
 Additionally, using the words from the job description shows me you took the time to evaluate the job and tailor your resume to reflect my needs.
 That impresses me.
-The trash man can wait.

-The way to get a job starts with the resume.
+The road to a new job starts with the resume.
 If you’re impressive, make your resume impressive or I won’t even be bothering to meet you.
 Don’t waste my time with useless or dated information.
 Get help and make that first impression a doozie.